dxc33linger/PSTonFPGA_demo/README.md

 # PSTonFPGA_demo
 This repo include files to perform progressive segmented training on CIFAR-10 dataset.
 Progressive segmented training significantly reduces the computation cost of the trianing and this is demonstrated on a Intel Stratix-10 MX FPGA.
+FPGA programming and training results are available in results folder.
+Demostration of edge training can be found here https://www.dropbox.com/s/byh2du8k72fyk63/FPGA_demo.mp4?dl=0.

 ### Enviroments: